pivotal-cf/docs-book-concourse-olm/README.md

 ## What's in this Repo

-Here you'll find the configuration and templates for the MySQL for PCF documentation set published to [docs.pivotal.io/p-mysql/](http://docs.pivotal.io/p-mysql/).
+Here you'll find the configuration and templates for the Pivotal Concourse OLM documentation.

 This repository *does not* contain the actual documentation content.
 Actual content is contained in the topic repositories listed in the `config.yml` file.